-Patchwork Cafe has just won a coveted Harvest Isle of Man Award for the range and quality of Manx produce on its menu after a secret inspection.
+Patchwork Cafe has won a lovely Harvest Isle of Man Award for the range and quality of Manx produce on its menu after a secret inspection.

 Thrills, Spills And Machiatto...